department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 </li>
 </ol>

-**Note:** VR&amp;E is an employment program different from the GI Bill that may be used to pay for education needed to train you for suitable employment.
+**Note:** VR&amp;E is an employment program that's different from the GI Bill and may be used to pay for education needed to train you for suitable employment.
 [Learn more about the GI Bill](/education/gi-bill/).